 If this rate is seen to be growing it could be an indication that there are problems with a product or service which need to be investigated and resolved in order to avoid the need for escalation.

-Hopefully this succinct list of important KPIs for customer service provide what you need to hone your monitoring processes, save time and gain the insight you need to continuously improve your customer service.
+Hopefully, this succinct list of important KPIs for customer service provides what you need.
+Use it to hone your monitoring processes, save time and gain valuable insights to continuously improve your customer service.